 Cyclops then blasts the old ladies with an optic blast.
 Augusta is on the ground and cries that Cyclops broke her hip.
 Cyclops rushes to her side and asks if he is okay.
 (Oh, damn, Scott.
 Don’t fall for the hurt old lady trap!)
 Augusta then shoots Cyclops with the green goo.
 The old ladies then start stomping on him.

 Emma turns into her diamond form and tells the old ladies to stop.
-(Emma is being as useless as tits on a bull.)
+(Emma is being as useless as boobs on a bull.)
 The old ladies say that the mutants are screwing up their plan.
 The old ladies reveal that they are radical botanists who are tired of the evil agrochemical and biotech companies of the world.
 Therefore, the old ladies have created the Hordeculture Seed that will enable them to control all of the world’s food supply within ten years.
 Then they can decide what grows and what does not.
 They will decide who gets fed.
-That when they activate the Hordeculture Seed that the world will return to its natural state.
+When they activate the Hordeculture Seed that the world will return to its natural state.
 That they will then create an Earth with seven billion fewer people on it.
 (Jeez.
 Toxic femininity in action with these old ladies!)

-The old ladies then says that the Krakoan flowers and Krakoa itself threaten to ruin their plans.
+The old ladies then say that the Krakoan flowers and Krakoa itself threaten to ruin their plans.
 Luckily, the old ladies were able to use their talents to hack the Krakoan gateway.
-They plan on studying the Krakoan flowers and figure out how Krakoa works and then get Krakoa to agree to work with them or to try and bend Krakoa to their will.
+They plan on studying the Krakoan flowers and figuring out how Krakoa works and then get Krakoa to agree to work with them or to try and bend Krakoa to their will.
 If they fail in either effort then the old ladies will simply pluck Krakoa like a weed.

 The old ladies then step through the Krakoan gateway and leave.
 Emma stands there and looks at Gateway and says that Gateway was a lot of help.
 (What?
 Emma is a far more powerful fighter than Gateway.
 Why didn’t she do anything to try and stop the old ladies?
 Don’t blame poor old Gateway!)